 Here is my vlog about about finding the most tasty Nepali street food in the Kathmandu streets:

 Is it safe to eat Nepal street food?

 Totally understand where the question comes from because everything that is not prepared according to all our Western regulation we automatically question.
 But just like most things in the news about foreign countries: don’t believe everything they say!
 Let just say there is a higher risk of getting ill than in a Western country.
 But hey the Kathmandu food on the streets is totally fine to eat.
 On this Nepal trip I spent more than a week in Kathmandu and ate the most random Kathmandu street food.
 Yummy and cheap.
 So yes, please try the Nepal street food!

 Update your adventure on the streets in Kathmandu while on the go!
-Don't wait for WiFi, buy a local Nepal sim card, it is super cheap, easy to get and you will have a 4G internet connection.
-Click on the link to find out everything about it: prices, where to buy, and best network.
+Don't wait for shitty WiFi in your hotel room, check out my complete guide for buying a sim card for Nepal.
+Local prepaid sim cards are super cheap, easy to get and you will have a 4G internet connection while traveling in Nepal.

 Kathmandu walking tour to secret food stalls

 The Kathmandu street food tour is a walking tour at the same time as we met up in Thamel and walked together through Thamel to the old city where the actual food tour took place.
 Thamel is the popular tourist district where you can find all the shops, guesthouses, restaurants and nightlife.
 Obviously these Kathmandu restaurants are catered to tourists and although they everywhere say ‘traditional Nepali food’, these are NOT the restaurants where you will find authentic Nepal street food.